Annual Woods Hole Film Festival: The spirit of independents

-The Woods Hole Film Festival begins its 27thyear on Saturday, July 28, running for eight jam-packed days through Saturday, August 4, at multiple venues in Woods Hole and Falmouth.
+The Woods Hole Film Festival begins the last week in July, at multiple venues in Woods Hole and Falmouth.
 The festival’s intimate environment and inspiring setting enables filmmakers and audiences from around the world to watch films together experience and to engage in thought-provoking and meaningful conversations.

 As the oldest film festival on Cape Cod and the Islands and one of the oldest in New England, the Woods Hole Film Festival was an early leader in promoting the films and careers of emerging, independent filmmakers, especially those with ties to New England and Cape Cod and the Islands.
 The 52 feature length films (five world premieres and one US premiere) and 114 short films (19 world premieres) offer a diverse and exciting mixture of narratives, documentaries, and animation, submitted everywhere from Falmouth and Fitchburg to Afghanistan and Australia.
 Many are by first-time filmmakers, and in keeping with the festival’s focus, there are a number of films with New England connections.
 Several festival alumni are also returning with their newest films.

 “We received nearly 1000 submissions from around the world and shaped an eight day program that will appeal to a broad audience.” says Founder and Director Judy Laster.
 “We are committed to supporting emerging independent filmmakers, and whenever possible, films about science, given our location in the scientific community of Woods Hole.”